 Nurses are the backbone of the health care system and they’re obviously in demand as the world navigates its way back from the darkest days of the pandemic.
 These roles are not only in hospitals, though.
 Organizations are looking for nurses to serve in long-term care facilities, schools, urgent care centers and more.
 The coronavirus is not the only reason for the demand for nurses: The need is being driven by a number of factors, including an aging population.
 Demand for nurses grew nearly 30% year-over-year in 2020.

-8/Health care supporting staff
+8/ Expat jobs abroad: health care supporting staff

 The coronavirus pandemic caused a sudden and sustained need for doctors and nurses, but it also created the same demand for the people who support health care professionals.
 These people help usher patients through the healthcare system, keep records in order for doctors and much more.
 Since 2019, hiring for these positions has increased more than 34%.